ThinkDataEd/curriculum/docs/unit2/practicum1.md

 3. Analyze the data to provide evidence that supports the answer to your question.
 Include plot(s) and numerical summaries (mean, median, MAD, IQR, etc.) related to your plots.

-4. Interpret the data to answer your statistical question.
+4. Interpret the data to answer your statistical investigative question.
 You should:

     a.
 Provide the plot(s) and numerical summaries related to your plot(s).